Indonesia is the gem of Southeast Asia: it’s giant in size with a total of 17,000 islands and 240 million citizens!

 Increasingly popular for its breathtaking landscapes, amazing volcanoes, and stunning temples, Java is an island that has it all.
 It’s the ideal place for everyone, especially people on a budget as it’s quite affordable.
 Sometimes, you can sleep, eat, and go sightseeing for $20 per day.

-If you choose this island to be your next adventure, don’t forget to take a photo at the Tumpak Sewu Waterfall-one of the most beautiful waterfalls in whole Indonesia.
+If you choose this island to be your next adventure, don’t forget to take a photo at the Tumpak Sewu Waterfall-one of the most beautiful waterfalls in the whole of Indonesia.

 Conclusion: Indonesia’s Most Beautiful Island